 The show uses Frame.io extensively.
 Archival Producer Tamsin Rawady shares clips and images that inspire the look and content of the show with the team.
 “The great thing about Frame.io is being able to get immediate reactions from the directors about the footage that I’ve posted.”

 Two directors and many departments

 Keeping all of the production notes within Frame.io refines the ideas and humor of the show.
-It also prevents lots of redundant effort.
+Plus, it prevents lots of redundant effort.
 “I can quickly pull up the cut.
-I can either see if Alex has already been through it, made notes, and add to those notes,” says Rhys.
+I can either see if Alex has already been through it and made notes, and then I can add to those notes,” says Rhys.

 Ideally, the creative team assembles the show together in one room, explains editor Micah Gardner.
 “A good substitute, though, is Frame.io’s timecode-specific notes.”
 Micah is in New York, Tamsin is in LA and the directors and talent are constantly on the move.
 Via the web and iOS, collaboration can occur at any time.

 All the time and energy that we used to spend just organizing our ideas can now just be spent coming up with new ideas.
 And that’s just because we have a tool like Frame.io.